 The U.K.'s Alistair McAslan won an award for his work bringing the industry together to draft the first genuinely International standards between 1999 and 2001.
 Amid commercials and NGOs, U.N. organisations and diplomats, he deliberately brought in elected field people and vocal critics of the industry.
 This helped to make the standards a reflection of what was practical, and so become minimum requirements that everyone should be able to achieve.
-Central to the International Mine Action Standards (IMAS) was an agreed definition of what "Clearance" actually meant.
-It did not refer to mines, it referred to areas.
+Central to the International Mine Action Standards (IMAS) was an agreed definition of what ''Clearance' actually meant.
 It did not mean removing most mines from an area.
 It meant clearance of ALL explosive hazards to an agreed depth over that area.

 In 2010, UNMAS unilaterally decided to put an IMAS Steering Committee in place - and appointed each other to serve on it.
-Some of the same people responsible for the misuse of machines were represented, along with GICHD - which has become a bureaucratic club not unlike UNMAS itself.
+Some of the same people responsible for the misuse of machines were represented, along with GICHD, which had become a bureaucratic club not unlike UNMAS itself.
 The problem with all bureaucracies is that individuals become more concerned with their promotion within the bureaucracy than the pursuit of the purpose for which they were established.
-From my perspective, GICHD is no exception.
-It wants to become a genuine centre of excellence, but cannot balance that with an ongoing need to invent "essential" services that they can sell internationally, so it appoints "safe" bureaucrats who will suppress inconvenient truths in pursuit of the success of the institution and its popularity with those who have commercial interests.
+GICHD is no exception.
+It wants to become a genuine centre of excellence, but cannot balance that with an ongoing need to invent 'essential' services that they can sell internationally, so it appoints 'safe' bureaucrats who will suppress inconvenient truths in pursuit of the success of the institution and its popularity with those who have commercial interests.